gillinayat98/fleet-flow/README.md

-# FleetIQ — Fleet Operations Intelligence on AWS
+# FleetFlow — Fleet Operations Intelligence on AWS

 A serverless analytics + AI layer that sits alongside **TeamClok** (a React Native field-workforce app backed by Supabase).
-FleetIQ ingests TeamClok's operational data into an AWS data lake and turns it into insights the fleet owner can't get from a transactional database:
+FleetFlow ingests TeamClok's operational data into an AWS data lake and turns it into insights the fleet owner can't get from a transactional database:

 1. **Analytics data lake** — S3 + Glue + Athena over shifts, fuel, odometer, loads, and payroll data.